layadas/layadas.github.io/_pages/about.md

 My approach towards understanding, modeling, monitoring and controlling complex systems includes accounting for interactions between individual units.
 For example, I employed the Mahalanobis distance to account for interactions between control loops in a multivaiate system.
 I am presently working on accounting for interactions between utiltarian agents with entropy and cross-entropy.
-I also employ data to validate my methods.
-I titled my PhD thesis "Assessing the Performance of Estimation and Control: from Data to Knowledge".

 In addition to my thesis, I have collaborated on a range of interesting problems in Cognitive Engineering and Smart Grid.
 In each of these applications, we look at exploiting domain knowledge and extracting information from data to efficiently solve problems.